Find a Job You Really Want In

 What Is a Double Major?

-A double major means that when a student graduates they graduate with a single bachelor’s degree in two subject areas of expertise.
-This means the student is required to complete all necessary coursework for each major, whether they are related or distinct.
-It is often more beneficial for students to choose complementary majors to ease their course load.
+A double major allows students to graduate with a single bachelor’s degree encompassing two areas of expertise.
+This requires completing all necessary coursework for both majors, which may be related or distinct.
+Choosing complementary majors can help ease the course load.

 -